 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|

-Sunny woodland roads or in forest openings.
-They seem to prefer oak or pine woods with sandy soil.
-They may also be found along dirt roads that run through wooded areas.
+Dry, upland sunny woodland roads or forest openings.
+Oak or pine woods, especially those with sandy soil.
+Hoary Edges may also be found along dirt roads that run through wooded areas.

-In nearby states, the larvae are reported to feed on the leaves of several species in the pea family (Fabaceae) which include lespedezas (Lespedeza spp.), tick trefoils (Desmodium spp.), and Wild Indigo (Baptisia tinctoria).
+Reports from nearby states list several pea family (Fabaceae) species that include lespedezas (Lespedeza spp.), tick trefoils (Desmodium spp.), and Wild Indigo (Baptisia tinctoria).

 In Alabama, Spiked Hoary Pea (Tephrosia spicata) and tick trefoils (Desmodium spp.) have been documented.